 Clinical Payment and Coding Policies

-In the event of conflict between a Clinical Payment and Coding Policy and any provider contract pursuant to which a provider participates in and/or provides services to eligible member(s) and/or plans, the provider contract will govern.
+- If a conflict arises between a CPCP and any provider contract pursuant to which a provider participates in and/or provides Covered Services to eligible member(s) and/or plans, the provider contract will govern.

 View the current policies below:

 For Clinical Payment and Coding policy effective dates for in-network providers, please refer to the effective date listed on the policy.
 Disclosure notices subject to Title 28 of the Texas Administrative Code are posted at least 90 days in advance of the effective date of the change.
 All other disclosures will be provided with as much notice as is practicable and in compliance with applicable law.
 For out-of-network providers, the policy will be effective on the date the policy is posted to the provider website.